 Professor Deborah Ashby is Interim Dean of the Faculty of Medicine at Imperial College London where she holds the Chair in Medical Statistics and Clinical Trials.
 She was previously Director of the School of Public Health and was Founding Co-Director of Imperial Clinical Trials Unit.
 Her research interests are in clinical trials, risk-benefit decision making for medicines, and the utility of Bayesian approaches in these areas.

-She is a Chartered Statistician, and an Honorary Member of both the Royal College of Radiologists and the Faculty of Public Health Medicine.
-She was awarded the OBE for services to medicine in the 2009 New Years Honours List, was appointed an NIHR Senior Investigator in 2010, and elected to the Academy of Medical Sciences in 2012.
-She is currently President-Elect of the Royal Statistical Society.
+She is a Chartered Statistician and Honorary Member of both the Royal College of Radiologists and the Faculty of Public Health Medicine.
+She was awarded the OBE for services to medicine in 2009, appointed an NIHR Senior Investigator in 2010, elected to the Academy of Medical Sciences in 2012 and was President of the Royal Statistical Society for 2019 and 2020.

 et al., 2016, Recommendations for benefit-risk assessment methodologies and visual representations., Pharmacoepidemiology and Drug Safety, Vol:25, ISSN:1053-8569, Pages:251-262